Aviator1280/Aviator1280-Dual-Universe-HUD/README.md

 ***(Space)*** This page is useful when flying in space.
 I made an instrument that shows you where your *Velocity Vector* is pointing respect to your nose and where the destination is to align your velocity properly.
 Plus there are some indicators that will show you are 90 or 180 degrees respect to the *Velocity Vector*, this with the scope to make the most important space maneuvers.
 You can also find the *Braking Distance* to reach speed 0 plus a graphical representation of your position respect the departure point and destination Planet/Moon with distances and the time you will need to travel to arrive at the current speed.
 > NOTE: If the **Navigator Interface** is not installed or the *Departure*/*Arrival* points are not selected the system will automatically choose for you.
 The *Departure* point will be your Present Position *(PPOS)* or if you are in an orbit the *(PPOS)* at the moment you will leave the orbit.
 The *Arrival* point will be the closest planet/moon.
 As a consequence when flying between planets/moons you will always see there the closest one.
+**(Now the display will always show in the middle the destination and a line connecting your nose to the destination and another line connecting your nose to the velocity vector)**

 [Return to Functions](#functions) | [Return to INDEX](#INDEX)